big14way/africaproof/DEPLOYMENT_CHECKLIST.md

 "Hi!
 I'm demonstrating AfricanProof - a Web3 identity system for Africa.

 1. First, I'll verify my identity for Ghana using government credentials
-2. Notice how this creates rich ENS text records on godswillgwill.base.eth
+2. Notice how this creates rich ENS text records on gwill.eth
 3. Now I can send micro-payments - this costs just 0.001 ETH on Base
 4. Cross-border remittances work between any African countries
 5. Community members can attest to my reputation